Trump to headline in-person fundraisers in June, his first since coronavirus outbreak

 Biden has a slew of online fundraising events slated to take place over the next several weeks, including events that charge up to six figures per donor.

-Both Texas and New Jersey have been reopening their state’s activities in phases this month.
+Both Texas and New Jersey, where the Trump events will take place, have been reopening their state’s activities in phases this month.

 This week, Texas expanded its reopening process by announcing that fans will be allowed at outdoor professional sporting events with limited occupancy.